Posted Mar 4 2013 9:57AM

 After two seasons in San Francisco, which produced a league scoring title and two All-NBA First Team selections, Barry attempted to jump leagues and signed with the Oakland Oaks of the ABA.
 A court dispute over his obligation to the Warriors sidelined Barry for the entire 1967-68 season, but he did join the Oaks for the 1968-69 campaign.
 The ensuing public fuss did not reflect well on Barry.
 His league-jumping was perceived by fans as being driven by greed, even though other players were also taking advantage of the opportunities provided by the upstart ABA.

 According to Barry, the move was about more than money.
-San Francisco had offered equal compensation, but the Oakland franchise had hired Bruce Hale as its head coach.
-Hale was not only Barry's former head coach at Miami, but also his father-in-law.
+San Francisco had offered equal compensation, but the Oakland franchise had hired Bruce Hale as its coach.
+Hale was not only Barry's former coach at Miami, but also his father-in-law.
 Ironically, by the time Barry was cleared to play for Oakland, Hale had departed and Alex Hannum had taken the coaching reins.

 Barry made an immediate impact on the fledgling league, leading the Oaks to the ABA Championship in 1969 and finishing second to Indiana's Mel Daniels for the ABA Most Valuable Player Award.
 Although a knee injury limited him to 35 games, Barry averaged 34.0 points to become the first player to win scoring titles in both leagues.
 At season's end, Hannum was named ABA Coach of the Year.